 much.
-One of the craftsman is still working for us.
+One of the craftsmen is still working for us.
 He’s rebuilding a porch/deck at our home.
 I’ll call him Barry.

 I watch him work for a few minutes each day.
 He likes to explain to me why he is doing what he is doing.
-He always mentions how grateful he is that we are patient with his progress, allowing him to take care of an ill spouse AND also practice his craft.
+He always mentions how grateful he is that we are patient with his progress, allowing him to take care of an ill spouse and practice his craft.
 He is proud of his craftsmanship, as well he should be, and enjoys the autonomy to make decisions on the construction.
 He is pleased to extend his mastery of the craft by learning a new decking system.

 It’s All About Quality:

 I know we are getting a superb product that will last a very long time.
 Why would I not be patient?
 Why would I not let this master finish-carpenter build something he will be proud to show others?